 With only a handful of ingredients, this microwaved fried rice recipe with pineapple and rotisserie chicken is both fast and flavorful.

-Microwave on HIGH, stirring halfway through, for 90 seconds or until rice and chicken are heated through.
+Heat on HIGH, stirring halfway through, for 90 seconds or until rice and chicken are heated through.

 To serve, sprinkle with sliced green onions.